anzhelikasuchkova/NYC-Citibike-Analysis/README.md

 - Languages: Python

 ### Objectives:
+Work with data visualization software called Tableau to present a business proposal for a bike-sharing company and convince investors that a bike-sharing program in Des Moines is a solid business proposal.

 - Deliverable 1: Change Trip Duration to a Datetime Format
 - Deliverable 2: Create Visualizations for the Trip Analysis
 - Deliverable 3: Create a Story and Report for the Final Presentation